JavaMiddleChat/JavaUTP/ClientServer_network/ReadMe.txt

 On command line, type in the following commands:

-Windows Install JDK 1.8 and after you mount it:
+Windows Install JDK 1.7 and after you mount it:
 	Or download Web.

-Linux 	Install JDK 1.8 and after you mount it:
+Linux 	Install JDK 1.7 and after you mount it:
-	$ sudi apt-get install openjdk-8-jdk
+	$ sudo apt-get install openjdk-7-jdk
 	Or donwload Web.

 ----------------------------AFTER-----------------------------------